LaupWing/Conference/docs/README.md

 * Source: [Click here to see the conference](https://www.youtube.com/watch?v=GQFbUS2jnMc&list=PLWYWTh1no3EgYPKtLoN-SMbP8EYB3ffEq&index=6&t=1272s)

 The speaker of this presentation is Bruce Tate.
-He is the author of the books 7 Languages in 7 days and Bitter Java.
+He is the author of the books 7 Languages in 7 days, Bitter Java, Beyond Java and much more.

 His talk is about having joy in going to your coding work and having joy when solving a programming problem.